Skip to content

 Best Customer Experience KPIs To Track ROI

-When it comes to measuring the impact of your customer experience (CX) programs, many people would likely look to a Customer Satisfaction or loyalty metric, like Net Promoter Score.
+When measuring the impact of your customer experience (CX) programs, many people would likely look to a Customer Satisfaction or loyalty metric, like Net Promoter Score.
 While improvements in your score would rightfully suggest that your investment in CX may be paying off, there are additional key performance indicators (KPIs) you should not overlook.

 Here are five Customer Experience KPI examples to help establish your CX program as a significant driver of company growth.